Links on SoundGuys may earn us a commission. Learn more.

 Emphasized bass comes with a few downsides, mainly due to the human ear.
 If you make one note louder than another, our brains tend to delete the lower one.
 This is called auditory masking.
 So if you wear headphones that make all of the lower notes louder, then you’re going to lose some quality elsewhere.
 This is why Beats headphones usually aren’t for audiophiles.
 If you want headphones so you can hear every little detail in your songs, then Beats isn’t for you.
 But if you’re just going to the gym and need some bass to help you power through it, then look no further.

 Even though they aren’t technically a Beats product, the AirPods are still made by Apple and come with some of the features that makes Beats so exciting.
 Plus, they’re not as expensive as most of the Beats products.
 The downside is that they are true wireless earbuds, so the odds of losing one accidentally are pretty high.
 But if you can manage, they’re super convenient and have become surprisingly popular despite their weird design.

-Why you should trust us
+Why you should trust SoundGuys

 Listening to and comparing as many headphones as possible is our day job.
 The SoundGuys team loves audio, but we also know that everyone has different preferences.
-Which is why we try to test objectively so that regardless of our personal preferences, you get the facts about which products are worth spending your money on.
-We also have years of experience in audio between us, with Chris even heading up audio testing on phones (as well as other things) over at our sibling site Android Authority.
+This is why we try to test objectively so that regardless of our personal preferences, you get the facts about which products are worth spending your money on.
+We also have years of experience in audio between us, with Chris even heading up testing phones (as well as other things) over at our sibling site Android Authority.
 Make sure to check out our ethics policy as well if you’re interested.